nonplayer/hammercrawl/hc_core_player_3_rules.md

 ##### Shield Bash Action

-The **shield bash** is a special melee attack available to Dwarves and Fighters. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
+The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
 The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
 If failed, the shield-bearer additionally gets a choice of one of the following:

 * The target is disarmed, and their weapon knocked beyond immediate melee reach.
 * The target is "dazed" until their next action, suffering combat disadvantage.